fgl27/turbotoast/README.md

 ![Screenshot](https://raw.githubusercontent.com/bhb27/turbotoast/master/screenshots/screenshot.png)

-## Report a bug device support
+## Report a bug request device support

-You can report a bug or request a feature by [opening an issue](https://github.com/bhb27/turbotoast/issues/new) or mention @baybutcher27 with the request/bug in xda
+You can report a bug or a request by [opening an issue](https://github.com/bhb27/turbotoast/issues/new) or mention @baybutcher27 with the request/bug in xda

 ## Download & Build